France in the long nineteenth century: Third Republic (from 1870)

 The birth of the Third Republic would see France occupied by foreign troops, the capital in a popular socialist insurrection — the Paris Commune — and two provinces (Alsace-Lorraine) annexed to Germany.
 Feelings of national guilt and a desire for vengeance ("revanchism") would be major preoccupations of the French throughout the next two decades.
 Yet by 1900, France had resumed many economic and cultural ties with Germany, and few French still dreamed of a "revanche".
 No French political party even mentioned Alsace-Lorraine any more on its program.

-Napoleon's rule came to an abrupt end when he declared war on Prussia in 1870, only to be defeated in the Franco-Prussian War and captured at Sedan.
-He abdicated on 4 September, with a Third Republic proclaimed that same day in Paris.

-The French legislature established the Third Republic which was to last until the military defeat of 1940 (longer than any government in France since the Revolution).
-On 19 September the Prussian army arrived at Paris and besieged the city.
-The city suffered from cold and hunger; the animals, including the elephants, in the Paris zoo were eaten by the Parisians.
-In January the Prussians began the bombardment of the city with heavy siege guns.
-The city finally surrendered on January 28, 1871.
-The Prussians briefly occupied the city and then took up positions nearby.
+The Third Republic was to last until the military defeat of 1940 (longer than any government in France since the Revolution).